-I have received notice that my child is going to be emancipated and current support stopped.
 My child is 19, but the state where the other party lives allows child support up to the age of 21.
 Can my support continue?

-UIFSA provides that the law of the state that issued a support order is to be applied in determining the duration of support.
-If the state that issued the support order allows for current support to run until the age of 19 then, absent any other extenuating circumstance, current support will cease when your child reaches that age.
-The age of emancipation in the state where the other party lives is not applied.
+UIFSA provides: The law of the state that issued the original support order is to be applied in determining the duration of support.
+If the state that issued the original support order allows for current support to charge until the age of 19 then, absent any other extenuating circumstance, current support charges will cease when your child reaches that age.